AlfrescoArchive/acs-deployment-aws/README.md

 ## Limitations

-Currently, this setup will only work in AWS US East (N.Virginia) and West (Oregon) regions due to current EKS support.
-For an overview of which regions EKS is currently available, see [Regional Product Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
+Currently, this setup will only work in AWS US East (N.Virginia) and West (Oregon) regions.

 ## How to deploy ACS Cluster on AWS
 ### Prerequisites